svelte-id/svelte3-translation-id/repositories/sveltejs/svelte/site/content/blog/2019-04-22-svelte-3-rethinking-reactivity.md

 	<iframe style="position: absolute; width: 100%; height: 100%; left: 0; top: 0; margin: 0;" src="https://www.youtube-nocookie.com/embed/AdNJ3fydeao" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-<figcaption>'Переосмысление реактивности' на <a href="https://www.israel.yglfconf.com/">You Gotta Love Frontend Code Camp</a></figcaption>
+<figcaption>'Rethinking Reactivity' from <a href="https://www.israel.yglfconf.com/">You Gotta Love Frontend Code Camp</a></figcaption>
 </figure>
 </div>

-## Перемещение реактивности в язык
+## Moving reactivity into the language

-В предыдущих версиях Svelte, вы должны были сообщить компьютеру, что какая-то часть состояния изменилась с помощью вызова метода `this.set`:
+In old Svelte, you would tell the computer that some state had changed by calling the `this.set` method:

 ```js
 const { count } = this.get();